Heart of Stone (Star Trek: Deep Space Nine): Themes

-Children had featured in Star Trek as major series characters since Wesley Crusher in Star Trek: The Next Generation.
-The character of Crusher had attended Starfleet Academy, but leaves Starfleet in the seventh-season episode "Journey's End", aired in February 1994.
+Children have been featured in Star Trek as major series characters since Wesley Crusher in Star Trek: The Next Generation.
+The character of Crusher had attended Starfleet Academy, but left Starfleet in the seventh-season episode "Journey's End", aired in February 1994.
 Jake Sisko was a minor character in Deep Space Nine, but had expressed a desire to be a writer rather than join Starfleet in the sixth episode of the third season, "The Abandoned".
-There was a desire to avoid the Crusher "chosen one" type storyline with Sisko, but after "The Abandoned" it was seen that there would no longer be a young character progressing through Starfleet as previously intended.
-Wolfe said that "Of Wesley, Jake, Alexander, and Nog, wouldn't it be funny if Nog were the one to end up as a Starfleet captain?".
-Ronald D. Moore agreed with the new character direction, saying that "Somehow, Captain Nog sounds cool".
+There was a desire to avoid the Crusher "chosen one" type storyline with Sisko, but after "The Abandoned", it was seen that there would no longer be a young character progressing through Starfleet as previously intended.
+Wolfe said: "Of Wesley, Jake, Alexander, and Nog, wouldn't it be funny if Nog were the one to end up as a Starfleet captain?".
+Ronald D. Moore agreed with the new character direction, saying: "Somehow, Captain Nog sounds cool".

 Nog's progression through Starfleet was followed in later episodes, with the character promoted to the rank of Lieutenant Junior Grade by the time of the series finale, "What You Leave Behind".
 Odo's unrequited love for Kira had been hinted at throughout season three building up to the reveal in "Heart of Stone", which would be a repeating plot device up until the final episode of the series when Odo departs the crew.